JimmyDLA/RNBoilerPlate/README.md

 2. on a new terminal window, cd into the `RNBoilerplate` folder.
 3. run `react-native run-[platform]` (platform: ios/android)

+## Using the boilerplate

+To create a new project using the boilerplate:

+- After cloning this repository
+- remove the previous git history: `rm -rf .git/`
+- install the npm dependencies by running `yarn`
+- rename the React Native project to your own project name: `yarn run rename -- <YourProjectName>` (the default name is `Boilerplate`)

+Feel free to remove the section "Using the boilerplate" from the README (you will not need it anymore in your project).
+You are encouraged to keep the rest of the documentation in your project so that it is self-explanatory.

+You can now create a new git repository for your project (using `git init`) and create the first commit.

 ## Help

 Any advise for common problems or issues please report under the `issues` tab.